5.4.1 Recruitment and HiringThoughtful recruitment and hiring are essential for a

 midpoint of the wage range depending on the candidate's education and prior experience.
-Contact the Human Resources Department for salary guidelines.
+Contact the Human Resources Department for wage and salary guidelines.
 See the Sample Conditional Offer Letter.

-compliance with the archdiocesan fingerprint and criminal background check requirement for staff who may have contact with children, the offer letter must inform the applicant that "As a condition of employment, you must be
+compliance with the archdiocesan fingerprint and criminal background check requirement for staff who may have contact with children, the offer letter must inform the applicant that "As a pre-condition of employment, you must be

 Note the hire date, job title, and starting salary on the Position History form (HR intranet; username and password required) and place it in the front of the personnel file.
 Schedule a formal orientation for the new employee on the employee's first day of work.